Roots to Resiliency

-I am committed to keeping this work accessible and offer two reduced pricing options at $355 and $295.
+I am committed to keeping this work accessible and offer a limited amount of spots at two reduced pricing options: $355 and $295.
 All price tiers have payment plan options (3 payments over 3 months, for an additional $5).

 "I am a registered clinical counselor and survivor of complex trauma.
 Professionally I found this course contributed a lot of knowledge and tools to my base and Shauna is truly a master trainer.
 One of the best I have encountered in my 13 yrs in the field.

 The overview of Grief Theory was really informative and important since sadly, in my field grief is considered a specialty despite the fact that every human experiences it.
 Personally I found the group live calls to be so powerful - we bonded around our courage and capacity to express and witness grief in our lives and I realized that the other participants were my tribe so to speak!
 Many of us held and witnessed grief in our family systems.
 Shauna showed us the key ingredients to move grief and avoid it becoming stuck energy.
 Ritual created a container and means to do this grief work in the group or on our own and we even learned how to help clients design their own rituals.